 Thawne later traveled back in time again, this time trying to prevent Allen from becoming Flash in the first place.
 When this failed, Thawne went back in time, and framed Allen’s father for the murder of his mother.
 This action lead directly to Flashpoint, which saw Allen and Thawne fighting throughout the timestream, leading to the DC reboot known as the "New 52."

-Thawne has continued to menace Barry Allen into the "New 52," assembling a team of Speed Force-touched criminals to take him down.
+Thawne has continued to menace Barry Allen into the "New 52" and "Rebirth."

 He was also the "big bad" of Flash season 1.